 Voiceover: So when the engaged couple saw a face mysteriously appear on their Wal-Mart receipt, there’s only one person it could be.

 Jacob Simmons: The more you look at it, the more it’s like Jesus.

 Newscaster: To some, it’s just a tree with its bark exposed discolored by running water.
-But to neighbors here in the 700 long block loop (UNCLEAR) in Burnaleo, it’s a miracle.
+But to neighbors here in the 700 block along Bosque Loop in Bernalillo, it’s a miracle.